open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 	- [ ] Tutorial
 	- [ ] README tutorial link + video + image

+TODO demo
+  - [ ] Route graph generation / storage in repo
+  - [ ] Map generation / storage in repo
+  - [ ] Backport Route to Humble
+  - [ ] teleop might be automatically launched with the nova recorder for some reason

 # Lidar-Free, Vision-Based Navigation

 In this tutorial, you'll learn how to harness the power of NVIDIA Jetson platforms, `Isaac ROS <https://developer.nvidia.com/isaac/ros>`_, and `Isaac Perceptor <https://developer.nvidia.com/isaac/perceptor>`_ technologies to implement Vision-based Navigation entirely without the use of Lidars, active depth sensors, or other range-providing modalities.